taofit/e-book-app-fyne/README.md

 ## Description

 This project is a cross platform ebook application made in Fyne toolkit.
 It can be run in mobile and desktop.
-The app has some books pre-installed, now it contains non-fiction and fiction books, of course book categories can be changed and user can add or remove books by modifying `internal/articles/assets/articles_index.json` file and add text files that contains the book text to `internal/articles/assets` folder.
+The app has some books pre-installed, now it contains non-fiction and fiction books, of course book categories can be changed and user can add or remove books by modifying `internal/articles/assets/articles_index.json` file and add or remove text files that contains the book text to `internal/articles/assets` folder.
 A later step in the tutorial will explain how to add more books.

 ## Run the program